 We will analyze a host of questions and issues, including some of the following (whether these are the right questions to ask is a matter of debate)—

-1. Where is the MENA (Middle East and North Africa)?
+1. Where is the Middle East?
 What are its demographics?

-2. Why is MENA such an important geostrategic region?
+2. Why is the Middle East such an important geostrategic region?